DigitalGlobe/gbdxtools/docs/imagery_access.rst

     img = CatalogImage('104001001BA7C400', bbox=[2.28, 48.87, 2.30, 48.89], proj='EPSG:3857')
     tif = img.geotiff(path="./output.tif", proj="EPSG:4326", bands=[4,2,1])

-This will create a geotiff on the the filesystem with only the bands `4,2,1` in that order.
+This will create a geotiff on the the filesystem with only the bands `4,2,1` in that order. *Note*: bands refers to the channel array indices and are zero-indexed.
+So the retrieve only the first band you pass ``bands=[0]``.

 .. code-block:: python